 Eleanor Whitmore Early Childhood Center has provided a solid educational start for more than 4,000 children at our Gingerbread Lane Extension, East Hampton, site.

-In addition to the Toddler and Junior Prekindergarten programs for children from 18 months to five years old, the Center, located adjacent to the John M. Marshall Elementary School in the Village of East Hampton, provides full-day prekindergarten classes for the East Hampton, Wainscott, and Sagaponack school districts.
+In addition to the Toddler and Junior Prekindergarten programs for children from 18 months to five years old, the Center, located adjacent to the John M. Marshall Elementary School in the Village of East Hampton, provides full-day prekindergarten classes for the Springs, Wainscott, and Sagaponack school districts.

-The Center’s academic and social-emotional curriculums for children and programs for families involve partnerships with top universities and institutions, including the State University of New York at Old Westbury and the Yale Child Study Center, and are carried out by qualified, credentialed teachers.
+The Center’s academic and social-emotional curriculum for children, and programs for families involve partnerships with the Yale Child Study Center, the State University of New York at Old Westbury and the Devereaux Center for Resilient Children.